-The portal to the future opens with the CIBC logo.
-The emblem shows that the bank is ahead of its time and offers more and more new developments to increase clients’ income.
-As a result – the growth of capital, branches, and leadership positions in the Canadian market.
+The CIBC logo opens the portal to the future.
+The emblem shows that the bank is ahead of its time and continually introduces new developments to increase clients’ income.
+As a result, capital, branches, and leadership positions are growing in the Canadian market.

 Meaning and History

-Despite the creative approach to business, the Canadian Imperial Bank of Commerce has been unable to streamline its visual style for a long time.
-Perhaps this was due to its origin: CIBC was created based on the Canadian Bank of Commerce and Imperial Bank of Canada, which appeared in the second half of the 19th century and merged in 1961.
-The owner of the IBC asked about the merger: he wanted to avoid a foreign takeover.
+Despite its creative approach to business, the Canadian Imperial Bank of Commerce has been unable to streamline its visual style for years.
+Perhaps this was due to its origins: CIBC was formed from the Canadian Bank of Commerce and the Imperial Bank of Canada, both founded in the second half of the 19th century and merged in 1961.
+The owner of the IBC asked about the merger to avoid a foreign takeover.

 In the beginning, the brand lacked an organized identity.
-Each branch looked different: somewhere, the full name of the company was written, somewhere – only an abbreviation, and in some places, the inscriptions “Bank of Commerce” and “Imperial Bank” were presented.
+Each branch looked different: in some places, the company’s full name was written; in others, only an abbreviation; and in some places, the inscriptions “Bank of Commerce” and “Imperial Bank” appeared.
 There was no consistency in the logos either, and the first CIBC badge in the 1990s was outdated and needed a reboot.
-A regulated identification system appeared only in 2001 with the release of a new emblem.
+A regulated identification system was introduced only in 2001, with the release of a new emblem.

 What is CIBC?

-CIBC is the abbreviation for Canadian Imperial Bank of Commerce, which is located in Toronto, Ontario.
-It was founded in 1961 after merging two institutions founded in the 19th century, the Canadian Bank of Commerce and the Imperial Bank of Canada.
+CIBC stands for Canadian Imperial Bank of Commerce, located in Toronto, Ontario.
+It was founded in 1961 after the merger of two institutions founded in the 19th century, the Canadian Bank of Commerce and the Imperial Bank of Canada.
 Now, this banking institution operates internationally and serves more than 11 million customers.

 1961 – 1966

-In the early 1960s, the financial institution used a logo that consisted of three geometric shapes.
-Two quadrangles – one purple and the other orange – contained the letters “C,” and “I.” Above was a gray triangle that resembled the roof of a painted house.
-The square and rectangle looked like pages from a squared notebook.
-They were covered in circles and lines as if the designers forgot to erase the blueprints after writing the letters.
+In the early 1960s, the financial institution used a logo consisting of three geometric shapes.
+Two quadrangles, one purple and the other orange, contained the letters “C” and “I.” Above was a gray triangle resembling a painted house’s roof.
+The square and rectangle looked like pages from a square notebook.
+They were covered in circles and lines, as if the designers had forgotten to erase the blueprints after writing the letters.

 1966 – 1986